jodal/pykka/docs/getting-started/actors.md

 # => "Hi there!"
 ```

-!!! note "Returning `None`"
+/// note | Returning `None`
 `None` is a valid response,
 so if you return `None` explicitly, or don't return at all,
 a response containing `None` will be returned to the sender.
+///

 From the point of view of the actor it doesn't matter whether the
 message was sent using [`tell()`][pykka.ActorRef.tell]